 I was trained to believe the body has the innate ability to balance and heal itself.
 So, I have been on a trek to take on these challenges without the use of hormone replacement therapy.
 Functional medicine provides the explanation and the answers.

 WHAT ARE HORMONES ANYWAY?

 Hormones, like estrogen, progesterone, insulin, and thyroid, regulate major processes in your cells.
 Like the knobs on a mixing board achieving the perfect sound.
-To get just the right hormonal effect, you have to have a precise amount of each hormone.
+In order to get just the right hormonal effect, you have to have a precise amount of each hormone.

 - Estrogen and progesterone, along with several other hormones regulate your “female” system.

 - During puberty your hormones orchestrate breast growth and secondary sex characteristic development like leg and armpit hair.